carlosperate/awesome-microbit/README.md

 - [micro:mag](https://magazines.micromag.cc/) - The Unofficial micro:bit Community Magazine.
 - [micro:bit Out Of Box Experience](https://support.microbit.org/support/solutions/articles/19000021613-reset-the-micro-bit-to-factory-defaults) - ([Source Code](https://github.com/lancaster-university/microbit-samples/tree/master/source/examples/out-of-box-experience)) The default program running on a brand new micro:bit.
 - [Accessory Guide](https://microbit.org/buy/accessories/) - A constantly updated list of accessories for the micro:bit.
-- [BtleJack](https://github.com/virtualabs/btlejack) - Based on the micro:bit, it provides everything you need to sniff, jam and hijack Bluetooth Low Energy devices.
 - [Hardware Simulation with QEMU](https://www.qemu.org/2019/05/22/microbit/) - Emulation support for the micro:bit is available from QEMU 4.0 and can be used for low-level software testing and development.
 - [micro:bit USB Grapher](https://github.com/bsiever/microbit-usb-grapher) - A web page using WebUSB to graph, manipulate, and save data collected on the micro:bit.
 - [pin:out](https://microbit.pinout.xyz) - A GPIO pinout interactive reference for the BBC micro:bit and accessories.